stackitcloud/stackit-cli/docs/stackit_beta_intake_user_update.md

 ### Options

 ```
       --description string      Description
       --display-name string     Display name
   -h, --help                    Help for "stackit beta intake user update"
       --intake-id string        Intake ID
       --labels stringToString   Labels in key=value format, separated by commas.
 Example: --labels "key1=value1,key2=value2". (default [])
-      --password string[="__INTERACTIVE__"]   Password.
+      --password string         Password.
 Can be a string (deprecated) or a file path, if prefixed with '@' (example: @./secret.txt).
-If provided without a value, you will be prompted interactively.
-Must contain lower, upper, digits, and special characters (min 12 chars).
+Will be read from stdin when empty.
       --type string             Type of user.
 One of 'intake' or 'dead-letter'
 ```

 ### Options inherited from parent commands